 Disclosure: This article contains affiliate links.
 If you click on one of them and make a purchase, I will receive a small commission.
 This will not affect your price.

 So if I visit a museum, it needs to be either a very small museum or a very short visit.
 Which is why I rarely go to museums: at €17.00 (the Louvre) or €19 (the Rijksmuseum) or $25 (the Metropolitan Museum of Art), for example, a visit doesn’t seem worth the money if you’re only planning to stay a short time.

 Friends from out of town

-A few days ago, though, a friend of mine from the US was in Amsterdam for just one afternoon, along with his son, on their way to other obligations elsewhere in the country.
+When a friend of mine from the US was in Amsterdam for just one afternoon, along with his son, on their way to other obligations elsewhere in the country, I went to Amsterdam to meet them.
 They wanted to see the Rijksmuseum, as well as walk around the city a bit.

 So that’s what we did: we walked across the city, enjoying the leaning buildings and picture-postcard canal views.